abraraamer/switchboard/readme.txt

 * Added a horizontal Numeric Slider option type.
 Contributors via github @maimairel and @valendesigns.
 * Added a Sidebar Select option type.
 Contributors via github @maimairel.
 * Removed additional deprecated assigning of return value in PHP.
-* Fix missing "Send to OptionTree" button in CPT.
+* Fix missing "Send to Switchboard" button in CPT.
 Contributors via github @jomaddim.
 * Fix option types that use $count instead of an array key to select the option value.
 * Created functions to register the Theme Options & Settings pages, and with better filtering.
 * Added relative path support for Radio Image choices.